Anthropology Definition & Introduction

 7. Why is primatology important to anthropology?

 - Chapter 3, “What can the study of primates tell us about human beings?”
 (73-81).
-[So Many Primates for Primatology]
+[Blog-section: So Many Primates for Primatology]

 - Malone, Nicholas, et al. 2014.
 “Ethnoprimatology: Critical interdisciplinarity and multispecies approaches in anthropology.”
 Critique of Anthropology 34(1):8-29.
 See also co-author Erin P. Riley’s work on ethnoprimatology.